Micro Four Thirds system: Image stabilization approaches

 Olympus and Panasonic have both produced cameras with sensor-based stabilization, and lenses with stabilization.
 However, the lens stabilization will only work together with body stabilization for cameras of the same brand.
 Before 2013, Olympus and Panasonic approached image stabilization (IS) differently.
 Olympus used sensor-shift image stabilization only, which it calls IBIS (In-Body Image Stabilization), a feature included all of its cameras.
-Until 2013, Panasonic used lens-based stabilization only, called Mega OIS or Power OIS.
+Until 2013, Panasonic used lens-based stabilization only, called Mega OIS or Power OIS (Optical Image Stabilization).
 These stabilize the image by shifting a small optical block within the lens.

 In 2013, Panasonic began including sensor-based stabilization in its cameras, beginning with the Lumix DMC-GX7.
 Panasonic called the combination of lens and body stabilization "Dual IS," and this function won an award of the European Imaging and Sound Association (EISA) in the category Photo Innovation 2016–2017.
 In 2016, Olympus added lens-based stabilization to the M. Zuiko 300mm f/4.0 Pro telephoto prime lens and the M. Zuiko 12-100mm f/4.0 IS Pro lens.

 Panasonic claims that OIS is more accurate because the stabilization system can be designed for the particular optical characteristics of each lens.
 A disadvantage of this approach is that the OIS motor and shift mechanism must be built into each lens, making lenses more expensive than comparable non-OIS lenses.
 Of all Panasonic lenses only few with short focal lengths, and therefore wide angles of view and low susceptibility to image shaking, are not image stabilized, including the 8 mm fisheye, 7–14 mm wide angle zoom, 14 mm prime, the 15 mm prime, the 20 mm prime and the 25 mm prime.

 The advantage of in-body IS is that even unstabilized lenses can make use of the in-body stabilization.

-Lens compactness and mount adaptability
+Mount adaptability

 Since most Micro Four Thirds lenses have neither a mechanical focusing ring nor an aperture ring, adapting these lenses for other camera mounts is impossible or compromised.
 A variety of companies manufacture adapters to use lenses from nearly any legacy lens mount (such lenses, of course, support no automatic functions.)
 For the Four Third lenses that can be mounted on MFT bodies, see Four Thirds system lenses.
 For the Four Third lenses that support AF, see the Olympus website.
 For those that support fast AF (Imager AF), see the Olympus website.